 A word from our sponsor

 You probably know that I wrote a book where the climax takes place at the battle – Burke at Waterloo.
 What you may not know is that this is the third book about James Burke.
+(There are five altogether now with a sixth due out soon.)
 There was a real James Burke and the first of all the books I have written about him (Burke in the Land of Silver) is very largely based on truth.
 We know that James Burke continued to work as a spy for the British, but whether he was ever in Egypt (Burke and the Bedouin) is, quite honestly, unlikely.
 There are one or two unexplained incidents during Napoleon’s invasion which, if Burke was there having the adventures he has in the book, could now be explained.

 Burke may well not have been at Waterloo, either, but, as you probably realise, the events taking place around him all really happened as described.